I bought my first camera in 1978, a Rollei 35T, to take

 It’s a compromise system—great for scenics,

-not so good for following action—but one that suits
+not so good for following action—but one that suited

-I resisted moving to digital photography for many years,
+I resisted moving to digital photography for years,

 but finally gave in for family trips.
 I initially